-Active in the pedagogic field as well, Dr. Kim has served on the Board of Directors at Music Teachers' Association of California, Santa Clara Branch, and she continues her contribution as an evaluator and section chair in the Certificate of Merit program.
-Her pedagogic articles have been published in California Music Teachers, featuring her survey of Tchaikovsky's The Seasons.
-Kristal Kim's students have earned honors, awards, and scholarships in various performing programs and competitions, and many continue in diverse paths of musical career.
+Active in the pedagogic field as well, Dr. Kim is a certified NCTM (Nationally Certified Teacher of Music).
+She has served on the Board of Directors at Music Teachers' Association of California (Santa Clara Branch) and she continues her contribution as an Evaluator and Section Chair in the Certificate of Merit program.
+Her ongoing research covers various pedagogic topics of repertoire, history, and practice disciplines among others, and she has published her work through various channels; a recent contribution includes her survey of Tchaikovsky's The Seasons, featured in 2019 issues of California Music Teachers.
+Dr. Kristal Kim currently teaches at Ohlone College in Fremont and maintains a private music studio in San Jose.
+Her students have earned honors, awards, and scholarships in various composition and performing programs and competitions, and many continue in diverse paths of musical career (See Studio Highlight).

-For her undergrad studies, Kristal Kim attended UCLA, where she originally intended to study pre-med.
-After two years, however, she reaffirmed her passion for music and started studying privately with Mr. Walter Ponce, during which she also studied piano pedagogy and took extensive music education courses under Dr. Frank Heuser.
-She continued to pursue her master's degree at the SF Conservatory of Music, under the tutelage of Mr. Mack McCray and Dr. Sharon Mann, attaining Master of Music degree in 2003.
-After years of experience as a pianist and instructor in many noteworthy musical institutions in the Bay Area, including the American Conservatory of Theatre and the San Francisco Boys Choirs, Kristal Kim pursued the doctorate degree at the University of Cincinnati, College-Conservatory of Music.
-Under the guidance of Mr. Eugene Pridonoff and Mrs. Elizabeth Pridonoff, Kristal Kim attained the degree Doctor of Musical Arts in 2012, with the publication of her dissertation Emma Lou Diemer’s Solo Piano, Works Through 2010: A Study of Pedagogy and Performance in the Context of 20th- and 21st-Century Music Making.
-During these years, she had performed in numerous venues both local and abroad, also appearing in masterclasses given by world-renown artists such as John Perry, Veda Kaplinsky, Boris Berman, Young Hee Moon, and Andrew Cooperstock among others.
+For her undergraduate studies, Kristal Kim attended UCLA, where she initially straddled double majors in medicine and music.
+During the latter years, however, she acknowledged a greater passion for music, graduating with a degree in music education and the Fischer Klein Education Award.
+Her piano study continued under the tutelage of Mr. Mack McCray and Dr. Sharon Mann in master's degree program at the San Francisco Conservatory of Music, where she was recognized with Outstanding Accomplishment Award from the piano department.
+After years of experience as a pianist and instructor in noteworthy institutions, such as the American Conservatory of Theatre and the San Francisco Boys Choirs, Kristal Kim pursued a doctoral degree in piano performance at the University of Cincinnati, College-Conservatory of Music.
+In 2010, she received the Most Distinguished Musician Award from Ibla International Music Festival for her performance in the contemporary category.
+She became Doctor of Musical Arts in 2012, with publication of her dissertation Emma Lou Diemer’s Solo Piano, Works Through 2010: A Study of Pedagogy and Performance in the Context of 20th- and 21st-Century Music Making via ProQuest LLC.
+During these years, she had performed in numerous venues both local and abroad, also appearing in masterclasses given by world-renown artists such as John Perry, Veda Kaplinsky, Boris Berman, Young Hee Moon, and Andrew Cooperstock, among others.

-Dr. Kim believes that music is a powerful testimony of and from the Divine, intended to influence, impact, and inspire people towards Eternity and she strives to share the gift in her daily calling as a musician and teacher.
+Dr. Kim believes that music is a powerful testimony of and from the Divine, intended to influence, impact, and inspire people towards peace, joy, and growth in Eternity.
+She strives to share the gift in her daily calling as a musician and teacher.